 • If you hear reports or suspect that water or sewer lines have been broken or damaged.

-• If you hear reports or suspect that the water supply has been contaminated.
+• If you hear reports or suspect that the water supply has contaminated.

 • If there is an extended power outage and the temperature outside is at or near freezing.
 Turn off the water and DRAIN THE PIPES.

-• Locate the main water service pipe into the building.
+• Locate the main water services pipe into the building.

 • You will see a gate valve on the pipe.
 If you know you have leaks or the water has been contaminated, you can shut off all water to the building with this valve.